vsgellon/ETF_Analyzer/README.md

 import hvplot.pandas
 Install the PyViz packages by using the conda install command as follows: conda install -c pyviz hvplot geoviews
+For SQLAlchemy and Voila libraries se the install command as follows:
+SQLAlchemy
+pip install SQLAlchemy
+Voila
+conda install -c conda-forge voila

 ---

 ## Usage

-To use this application simply clone the repository at https://github.com/vsgellon/SF-Property-Analyzer and run **san_francisco_housing.ipynb** with:
+To use this application simply clone the repository at https://github.com/vsgellon/ETF_Analyzer and run **etf_analyzer.ipynb** with:

 ```python
 python app.py